Marianna (Marianthi) Karageorgi

 Marie Curie Initial Training Network Fellowship (ITN).
 FLiACT ITN “Systems neurosciences of Drosophila: From genes to circuits to Behaviour”, 2012 – 2015

 I was born in Drama, a small city in the northeastern part of Greece.
-I attended public school in my hometown and I grew up reading novels, poetry and scratching my mind around math problems with my high-school boyfriend.
-My dream was to become a novelist.
+I attended public school in my hometown and I grew up reading novels, poetry and scratching my mind around math problems.
+My aspiration was to become a novelist.
 But then, I thought it might be a more exciting path to first discover the world through sciences and travel, and become a novelist when I grow old and wiser.

 Looking back, the life's tape experiment has endless stories to provide and satisfy the imagination of a novelist.